ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 We provide a defense to protect identity information in facial images from model inversion attacks.
 It can be deployed as a plug-in to general edge-cloud computing frameworks without any change in the backend models.

-It is compatible with general deep learning tasks including both inference and training:
+The defense is compatible with general deep learning tasks including both inference and training:

 - Inference: The server itself trains both feature extractor and downstream classifier without our defense.
 Then the feature extractor and our defense run on edge devices.
 The downstream classifier on cloud receives the protected feature as input and completes the inference.

 - Training: The server deploys a pretrained feature extractor to edge devices.
 Edge devices run our defense and upload the protected features to the cloud, which serve as the training data of the downstream classifier.

-Contributions: high utility on general ML tasks; robustness against adaptive attackers.
+Major contributions: high utility on general ML tasks; robustness against adaptive attackers.

 ## Setup